 You must complete these forms and return them to the DDS examiner immediately.
 In addition, DDS may send you to a consultative examination.

-Unfortunately, DDS denies most claims for disability benefits.
-If you have already applied and been denied Social Security Disability benefits, you must appeal the denial immediately.
+Unfortunately, DDS denies most disability benefits claims.
+If you have already applied for and been denied Social Security Disability benefits, you must appeal the denial immediately.

 The reconsideration level decision is also made by DDS, except that your chances of winning are even lower.
 If denied at the recon level, you must request a hearing before an SSA Administrative Law Judge.
 If you live in Durham, your judge will be at the Raleigh Office of Hearing Operations (OHO).